Geographic tongue: Diagnosis

-Diagnosis of geographic tongue (GT) mainly relies on clinical, intraoral findings.
-As GT is usually asymptomatic in the mouth it does not require treatment.
-A differential diagnosis between oral candidiasis and GT, two similar looking conditions, can be established through a careful and thorough examination.
-GT is a keratotic lesion which can be described as a round or irregular shaped white plaque, cannot be scraped off and is normally self-resolving.
+Diagnosis of geographic tongue (GT) mainly relies on clinical intraoral findings.
+As GT is usually asymptomatic in the mouth, it does not require treatment.
+A differential diagnosis between oral candidiasis and GT, two similar-looking conditions, can be established through a careful and thorough examination.
+GT is a keratotic lesion that can be described as a round or irregularly shaped white plaque that cannot be scraped off and is normally self-resolving.
 These lesions are known to reoccur within variable periods.
-Although rare, cytological techniques and biopsies can be done to aid in a clinical diagnosis.
+Although rare, cytological techniques and biopsies can aid in a clinical diagnosis.
 The cytological description can define the disease due to its inflammatory characteristics, with its main characteristic being nuclear demarcation.
-Furthermore, it is important to be aware that GT may be related to other extraoral and intraoral conditions.
+Furthermore, it is important to remain aware that GT may be related to other extraoral and intraoral conditions.

 The differential diagnosis includes oral lichen planus, erythematous candidiasis, leukoplakia, lupus erythematosus, glossitis, and chemical burns.
-Atrophic glossitis is usually distinguished from benign migratory glossitis on the basis of the migrating pattern of the lesions and the presence of a whitish border, features which are not present in atrophic glossitis, which instead shows lesions which enlarge rather than migrate.
+Atrophic glossitis is usually distinguished from benign migratory glossitis based on the migrating pattern of the lesions and the presence of a whitish border.
+These features, which are not present in atrophic glossitis, instead show lesions that enlarge rather than migrate.
 Rarely, blood tests may be required to distinguish from glossitis associated with anemia or other nutritional deficiencies.
-Since the appearance and the history of the condition (i.e. migrating areas of depapillation) are so striking, there is rarely any need for biopsy.
-When biopsy is taken, the histopathologic appearance is quite similar to psoriasis:
+Since the appearance and the history of the condition (i.e., migrating areas of depapillation) are so striking, there is rarely any need for a biopsy.
+When a biopsy is taken, the histopathologic appearance is quite similar to psoriasis: